 We tried to meet for two days and one night thinking it would be enough time - neither too short nor dragged.
-Yes, we were happy and enjoyed all the while.
+Yes, we were happy and enjoyed ourselves all the while.

 To finalise the venue, we initially Anaval Shukleshwar Dham and Saidham, Majigam.
-The cleanliness and furnishing of the rooms, the interiors, and the area outside at Saidham appealed us.
+The cleanliness and furnishing of the rooms, the interiors, and the area outside at Saidham appealed to us.
 We just booked the rooms and started searching for the caterer.
-Maheshbhai Raval, chairman of the Saidham suggested us Umesh from Gandevi.
-We finalised the menu with timetable and ordered accordingly.
+Maheshbhai Raval, chairman of the Saidham suggested Umesh from Gandevi.
+We finalised the menu with the timetable and ordered it accordingly.
 We invited all the members to confirm their presence and all replied accordingly.

 For reasons unknown to us, our bond of family was not strong enough and emotional attachment was appearing weak.
 But to our pleasant surprise, we were found wrong.
-In two days, togetherness melt all the ice of wrong prejudices and misbeliefs.
+In two days, togetherness melts all the ice of wrong prejudices and misbeliefs.

 Get set and go!